CesiumGS/3d-tiles/next/README.md

 ## Overview

 **3D Tiles Next** is a set of new capabilities for the future of 3D Tiles.
-Provided as extensions to the [3D Tiles 1.0](../specification) specification, these features may be incorporated into 3D Tiles 2.0 in the future.
+Provided as draft extensions to the [3D Tiles 1.0](../specification) specification, these features may be incorporated into 3D Tiles 2.0 in the future.

 ## Tile Content